martanne/vis/README.md

-The editor core should feature a proper main loop mechanism supporting asynchronous non-blocking and always cancelable tasks which could be used for all possibly long lived actions such as:
+The editor core should feature a proper main loop mechanism supporting asynchronous non-blocking and always cancelable tasks which could be used for all possibly long lived actions.
+Ideally the editor core would never block and always remain responsive.

- - `!`, `=` operators
- - `:substitute` and `:write` commands
- - code completion
- - compiler integration (similar to vim's quick fix functionality)

 Client/Server Architecture / RPC interface
 ------------------------------------------